 Hydration Is Important

-If your nausea continues, if you experience vomiting, if you cannot keep food and beverages down, or experience other flu-like symptoms contact your health care provider.
+If your nausea and vomiting continue for more than 48 hours, or if you cannot keep food and beverages down, or have a fever, stomach pain or weakness, contact your health-care provider.

 Read more: Foods to Eat to Stop Diarrhea